FelipeGiro/ReliabiliPy/README.md

 # reliabpy
-System level structural reliability in Python.
+System level structural reliability in Python focused in OWT.